-Each state manages their own workers’ compensation programs, so the processes and eligibility requirements will vary depending on where you work.
-For some, these programs may be more limiting in coverage and monetary rewards, since these types of claims have a maximum payout regardless of the specific injury or illness.
+Each state has their own workers’ compensation laws and associated programs.
+So the processes and eligibility requirements will vary depending on where you work.
+For some, these programs may be more limiting in coverage and monetary rewards, as injury claims through workman’s comp typically have standard limits set by law.

-On the other hand, not every instance of a workplace injury will be eligible for a lawsuit.
+On the other hand, not every workplace injury case will be eligible for a civil lawsuit.
 The following include some examples of cases that may fit the criteria to file a work injury lawsuit: